OS2sandbox/sandbox-myndighedsidentitet-issues/docs/FK-Guide.md

 ## 1. Obtain a Certificate

-> [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-[!CAUTION] section not done
->
+> [!IMPORTANT]
->Is NETS method only for older "OCES2" - is the midtid erhverv valid for OCES3 and Contexthandler2?
+> Section not done - Is NETS method only for older "OCES2" - is the midtid erhverv valid for OCES3 and Contexthandler2?

 For every IT-system connected to Fælleskommunal Infrastruktur (FKI) a certificate is needed.
 To order do this [MitID Erhverv support](https://mitid-erhverv.dk/support/vejledning/anvendelse/brugeradministrator/certifikater/bestil-et-organisationscertifikat/) (or order from NETS??)

 ## 2. Sign up as a service provider

+> [!IMPORTANT]
-> [!CAUTION] section not done
+> Section not done - How is this acces requested?
->
-> (how is access requested?)

 Before your organization can use Fælleskommunal Adgangstyring (FA), you need to sign up as a service provider.
 After registering, you can request acces to use the Faelleskommunale Administrationsmodul (FKAM).